LesFerch/WinSetView/README.md

 **Note**: You don't have to set the other similar folder types separately.
 For example, **Pictures Library** will use the same settings as **Pictures** as long as **Inherit** is checked for **Pictures Library**.

+**Note**: If you *uncheck* a folder type, then that folder type will display with its Windows default view settings (i.e. the view you would get for a new user account).

 ## Step 5: Check and Set Your Desired Options

 ![image](https://user-images.githubusercontent.com/79026235/206564644-a5ae3e5b-7f64-4db8-a4e2-6ae3f4f28728.png)